 On August 25, 2021 ("Effective Date"), the Company entered into an Exploration Access and Option to Lease Agreement (the "Agreement") with a private-party landowner (the "Landowner") whereby the Landowner granted the Company an option (the "Option") to lease and right of way on a property located in Laramie County, Wyoming.
 The Company may exercise the Option for five years ("Option Term") from the Effective Date.
 During the Option, the Landowner granted non-exclusive rights (the "Exploration Access Rights") to the Company to use the surface of the property for an annual exploration and access right payment of \$10,000, thirty days after the effective date and each year on the anniversary of the Effective Date during the Option Term until such time the Option is exercised or expires.
-The Company is also required to pay an annual Option payment of \$35,780 for the lease and \$6,560 for the right of way within thirty days after the Effective Date and each year on the anniversary of the Effective Date during the Option Term until such time the Option is exercised by the Company or expires.
-The Company paid a total of \$42,340 for each of the period on September 1, 2021 and September 1, 2022, pursuant to this Agreement.
+The Company is also required to pay an annual Option payment of \$35,780 for the lease and \$6,560 for the right of way within thirty days after the Effective Date and each year on the anniversary of the Effective Date during the Company or expires.
+The Company paid a total of \$42,340 for each of the periods ended on September 1, 2021, 2022 and 2023, pursuant to this Agreement.